-Getting there is easy — just take I-4 to US 17 N — and one of the most enjoyable Florida road trips around Orlando.
+Getting there is easy — just take I-4 to US 17 N — and one of the most enjoyable Florida roads trips around Orlando.

 Geographically, Central Florida is situated on a limestone shelf as the peninsula slopes further down to south Florida at sea level.

-This natural landscape is filled with underwater caves and crystal blue springs and is why so many outdoor enthusiasts are drawn here.
+This natural landscape is filled with underwater caves and crystal blue springs, so so many outdoor enthusiasts are drawn here.

-Blue Spring State Park is one of the prettiest and crystalline springs of all, and one of the area’s most popular natural attractions.
+Blue Spring State Park is one of the prettiest and most crystalline springs of all and one of the area’s most popular natural attractions.

-Visitors can spend the day canoeing or kayaking, SCUBA diving, fishing, hiking, and of course swimming in the summer.
+Visitors can spend the day canoeing or kayaking, SCUBA diving, fishing, hiking, and swimming in the summer.

 Wildlife is also abundant in Blue Spring.
 In winter, manatees huddle up to stay warm over the warm currents rising from below.

-Summer is great for a refreshing swim and you may spot a manatee or two.
+Summer is great for a refreshing swim; you may spot a manatee or two.
 While you can’t swim with them here, you can kayak near them.

-There are also many species of fish in the spring, as well as wading birds, ospreys, eagles and kingfishers.
+There are also many species of fish in the spring and wading birds, ospreys, eagles, and kingfishers.
 If you love birding, plan a hike along the 4.5-mile Pine Island Trail nearby.